-The use of Smart Contracts can greatly streamline the delivery and procurement of food products between the farmers and food suppliers.
+The use of Smart Contracts can greatly streamline the delivery and procurement of food products between farmers and food suppliers.
 For example, a Wine Company can purchase grapes directly from a farmer using smart contracts.
-So we see that by using Smart Contracts, we eliminate a long chain of intermediaries which helps in reducing final price of the product in the market.
+So we see that by using Smart Contracts, we eliminate a long chain of intermediaries which helps in reducing the final price of the product in the market.

 Another significant role of Blockchain-based Smart Contracts can be seen in Land Title Registrations.
 Land Registration is quite a cumbersome process for the farmers that causes conflicts every year.
 Besides, it is more prone to fraud and can be easily manipulated.
-In this field too, Blockchain can really make a difference.
+In this field too, Blockchain can make a difference.
 We can do that by making a digital, tamper-proof list of all the registered land titles by storing them on Blockchain.
-By doing that, the data will be publically available, thereby providing a complete transparency which in turn, would reduce any instances of fraud.
+By doing that, the data will be publically available, thereby providing complete transparency which in turn, would reduce any instances of fraud.

 Blockchain and its applications like cryptocurrencies and smart contract solutions can significantly simplify and optimize the food supply chain.
 Also, they can establish security and traceability across processes and other aspects of farm-produced crop production.
 Like every other supply chain, the food supply chain comprises a large network of farmers, brokers, distributors, regulators, retailers, and consumers.
 Collectively, it produces a lot of data, managed by a central system.
 The data remains prone to cyber-attacks and adds to the complexities due to being centralized and providing a single source-of-failure.
 Blockchain can remodel the supply chain by providing a distributed peer-to-peer system of transactional and operational information exchange.
 It will not only make data secure but also publicly visible.
 It will eliminate single-point-of-failure and establish decentralization to provide a high level of transparency and security.